SauravKhare/Saurav-Khare-Frontend-Developer/README.md

-Built with Vite, React, Tailwind, SpaceX API (third party).
+Built with Vite, React, Tailwind, SpaceX API (third party) and with "as fewer libraries as possible"

 To run locally: `npm run dev`